If you are encountering issues attaching files from your Outlook email this article may help.

 If you are composing an Outlook email with attachments you will not be able to attach the files until the email has been sent.
 The Outlook API requires that the attachments already be on your Exchange Server before they can be accessed via the API.

 Therefore we recommend sending the email and opening it in your sent items folder to attach the email and files to NetSuite.

-If you are encountering this issue after moving the mail from another mailbox your files will likely not sync and you should manually upload them to the NetSuite record or OneDrive for Business (if your org subscribes to our Enterprise Edition).
+If you are encountering this issue after moving the mail from another mailbox your files will likely not sync and you should manually upload them to the NetSuite record or OneDrive for Business / SharePoint (if your org subscribes to our Enterprise Edition).

 Some users have reported that fully uploaded files (ie accurate file sizes and not prepended with "Uploading") can still not be opened.
 However, in most cases the files are able to be opened after some time has passed, in some cases up to a day.

 Users with the caching issue will typically see a screen that looks like this.

 We reported this issue to NetSuite and NetSuite has advised that this could be a caching issue.
 To rule browser caching out NetSuite suggests opening a new incognito/private mode browser window.
 Next, log in to NetSuite and navigate to the file and check that it opens properly.
 If it does not contact CloudExtend support using the chat icon at the bottom of this page or send an email to firstname.lastname@example.org.

 The following articles may also be helpful.